capensis/canopsis/doc/docs/en/developer_guide/apis/v2/stats.md

 `resource` and `alarm_state`), as well as the following fields:

  - `time`: the date of creation of the alarm
- - `pbehavior`: `"True"` if there was an active pbehavior when the alarm was created, `"False"` otherwise.
+ - `pbehavior`: `true` if there was an active pbehavior when the alarm was created, `false` otherwise.
- - `value`: the time it took for the alarm to be resolved.
+ - `resolve_time`: the time it took for the alarm to be resolved.

 Only the resolved alarms are taken into account.